 Milan is located in the Lombardy region in northern Italy.
 It is the second-most populous city (over 3 million in the metropolitan area) in Italy after Rome.
 The city’s business district is home to the Italian stock exchange and offices of many national and international companies.

-You may have read that Milan is overrated or just a big city, so you are thinking – Why visit Milan?
+You may have read that Milan is overrated or just a big city, so you might be thinking – Why visit Milan?
 Well, there are several compelling reasons.

 The Duomo is reason enough to visit Milan.
 It is one of the most spectacular churches I have ever visited.
 When you see all the detailed-work, you can understand why it took 500 years to build.
 The stained glass inside is some of the most vibrant I have seen (not quite like La Sagrada Familia though).

-When you visit, be sure to go to the roof as well (tickets should be booked in advance).
+When you visit, be sure to go to the roof as well (tickets should be booked in advance or take a tour like this one).
 From there, not only are there breathtaking views of the city but you can also get a close look at some of the carvings on the building.

 Milan actually has three airports making it easy to get to wherever you are coming from.
 The main airport is Malpensa (MXP) which is the second busiest in the country.
 There are also Linate Airport (LIN) and Bergamo (BGY).